glewe/codi/README.md

 - [CodeIgniter 4 User Guide - Server Requirements](https://codeigniter.com/user_guide/intro/requirements.html)

 ## Installation ##
-1. Clone the repository: `git clone https://github.com/glewe/codi.git`
+1. Download the latest release from here: [CODI Releases](https://github.com/glewe/codi/releases)
+2. Unzip code to a folder reachable by your local webserver
-2. Run `composer install`
+3. Go to the folder and run `composer install`
-3. Create a new database
+4. Create a new database
-4. Edit the `app/Config/Database.php` file and add your database information
+5. Edit the `app/Config/Database.php` file and add your database information
-5. Edit the `app/Config/App.php` file and change `$baseUrl` to your localhost path, e.g. `http://localhost/codi/public`
+6. Edit the `app/Config/App.php` file and change `$baseUrl` to your localhost path, e.g. `http://localhost/codi/public`
-6. Run `php spark migrate`
+7. Run `php spark migrate`
-7. Run `php spark db:seed CODISeeder`
+8. Run `php spark db:seed CODISeeder`
-8. Navigate to your application in a browser, e.g. `http://localhost/codi/public`
+9. Navigate to your application in a browser, e.g. `http://localhost/codi/public`
-9. The home page provides login information
+10. The home page provides login information

 ## Making Changes ##
 Should you make changes to the CSS or JavaScript files, you will need to run the following commands to compile them: